Orford, Cheshire

 Orford is a suburb of Warrington, in the Warrington district, in the ceremonial county of Cheshire, England.

 Originally a small area north of the township of Warrington, it is now a large area between the town centre and the M62, incorporating other small communities, such as Longford.
 Orford area had a population of 10,950 at the 2001 census.

 Orford Hall was demolished in the 1930s after the grounds were given to the town for Orford Park.
 Jubilee Park, a £30m project providing community and sporting facilities on former waste land between the park and Winwick Road, opened May 2012.

 William Beamont, a Victorian solicitor and philanthropist, lived at Orford Hall, which had previously been the seat of the Blackburne family.
 He founded Warrington's municipal library, the first rate-aided library in England, in 1848.
 His diaries are a valuable source of social history.
 Another notable local family were the Booths, who built Orford House in the late 18th century, ancestors of Charles Booth of the Liverpool shipowning family.

-There is one high school, Beamont Collegiate Academy, and several primary schools.
+There is one high school, Beamont Collegiate Academy, and several primary schools, including St Margaret's CoE Primary School, which was the primary school of former-Manchester United footballer, Jesse Lingard.

 Geography

-The area is primarily given over to housing, most being council housing, though many council houses are now in private ownership.
+The area is primarily given over to housing, most being built as council housing, though many council houses are now in private ownership.
+Along with the council housing, a majority of the buildings on Grasmere Avenue (a large council estate) are temporary housing.
 Boundaries are Greenwood Estate to the east (after which it becomes Cinnamon Brow), Winwick Road to the west (where it becomes Bewsey), the M62 to the north (where it becomes Winwick) and Marsh House Lane to the south (where it becomes Fairfield).

 Transport

 The area is well served by bus services.
 The services that serve the main part of the district are the Orford circulars (services 20 and 21), services to Gorse Covert and Birchwood (services 25-27), also several services serve Winwick Road on the western edge of the district (services 19, 22, 329 and 360).
-Service 17 was extended in 2012 from the west of town to serve Orford and other communities on the north-east side of the town.
 With the exceptions of the 329 and 360 (operated by Arriva North West), all services are operated by Warrington's Own Buses.

-The nearest railway stations are those in the town centre (Central (for services to Manchester and Liverpool) and Bank Quay (for services via the West Coast Main Line)).
+The nearest railway stations are those in the town centre, (Central (for services to Manchester and Liverpool) and Bank Quay (for services via the West Coast Main Line)).